amctechnology/DaVinci-App-Template-for-BlindTransfer-and-ScreenPop/README.md

-# DaVinci App Template for davinci-api - ClickToDial and ScreenPop
+# DaVinci App Template for davinci-api - ScreenPop
-This project is a sample of using DaVinci API to Update Interaction data and send to Provider.
+This project is a sample of using DaVinci API to trigger screenPop in Dynamics.

 ## Deploy Code
-Deploy the two files, [index.html] and [davinci-api-1-0-46.js] in any Web server.
+Deploy the two files, index.html and davinci-api-1-0-46.js in any Web server.

 ## Creating the Application in Studio
 * Open the Creators studio (https://studio.contactcanvas.com) and navigate to the Edit Apps Section